ahmetozlu/the_smart_contract_burger_store/README.md

 # The Smart Contract Burger Store

-This project focuses on a case study which is developing an Ethereum smart contract to manage a burger store.
+This project focuses on a real life case study which is developing an Ethereum smart contract to manage a burger store.
 This case study can be adopted for various cases to use smart contract for real-life businesses.
 For more info, you can check [related medium post](https://ahmetozlu93.medium.com/building-smart-contract-for-businesses-cd620b00801b).

 Basicaly the smart contract, which is developed in this project, provides: